Tarneit - North

 Tarneit - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Tarneit - North's dwelling structure in its latest Census evaluation showed 99.2% houses and 0.8% other dwellings.
+Tarneit - North's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 88.1% houses and 12.0% other dwellings.
-Home ownership in Tarneit - North was at 3.7%, with mortgaged dwellings at 64.8% and rented ones at 31.5%.
-The median monthly mortgage repayment was $2,065, higher than Melbourne metro's $1,924.
-Median weekly rent in Tarneit - North was $391, compared to Melbourne metro's $370.
-Nationally, Tarneit - North's mortgage repayments were significantly higher at $2,065 versus Australia's average of $1,863, while rents were also higher at $391 against the national figure of $375.
+Home ownership in Tarneit - North was at 3.7%, with the remaining dwellings either mortgaged (64.8%) or rented (31.5%).
+The median monthly mortgage repayment in the area was $2,065, above Melbourne metro's average of $1,924.
+The median weekly rent figure was recorded at $391, compared to Melbourne metro's $370.
+Nationally, Tarneit - North's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing